Harrison Ford: 2015–present: Return to franchise roles and Shrinking

 In 2022, Ford was cast to star alongside Helen Mirren in the Paramount+ western drama series 1923.
 The two had previously starred together 36 years earlier in The Mosquito Coast.
-The series premiered in December 2022 to positive reviews, and it is set to run for a total of two seasons.
+The series premiered in December 2022 to positive reviews and it is set to run for a total of two seasons.
 That same year, it was announced that Ford would star in the Apple TV+ comedy drama series Shrinking.
 The series premiered in January 2023 to positive reviews, with Ford receiving praise for his performance.
 In a 2023 interview with The Hollywood Reporter, it was revealed that he accepted the roles in both 1923 and Shrinking despite there not being a script at the time.
-For his work in the series', Ford was nominated for several awards including a Golden Globe for Best Supporting Actor, a Critics' Choice Television Award for Best Supporting Actor in a Comedy Series, his first Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Comedy Series, and his first Emmy Award for Outstanding Supporting Actor in a Comedy Series.
+For his work in Shrinking, Ford was nominated for several awards including a Golden Globe for Best Supporting Actor, a Critics' Choice Television Award for Best Supporting Actor in a Comedy Series, his first Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Comedy Series and his first Emmy Award for Outstanding Supporting Actor in a Comedy Series.

 Ford reprised the role of Indiana Jones in Indiana Jones and the Dial of Destiny (2023), which he later stated would be his last appearance as the character.
 The film received generally positive reviews, with many critics highlighting Ford's performance.
 In February 2025, Ford starred alongside Anthony Mackie (the new Captain America) as Thaddeus Ross in the Marvel Cinematic Universe film Captain America: Brave New World, replacing William Hurt after the latter's death.
 That same month, he brought attention to an ongoing strike by video game actors when he voiced support for Troy Baker playing the role of Indiana Jones in the video game Indiana Jones and the Great Circle, speaking out against the use of artificial intelligence.